-Ikebukuro Station police arrested Konosuke Yokota, 36, a self-proclaimed programmer of Kami-Ikebukuro, Toshima Ward, on suspicion of abducting a 16-year-old girl he met through Twitter and holding her in his apartment in Tokyo from May 27 to Monday, the Mainichi Shimbun reports (June 22).
+Officers from the Ikebukuro Police Station police arrested Konosuke Yokota, 36, a self-proclaimed programmer of Kami-Ikebukuro, Toshima Ward, on suspicion of abducting a 16-year-old girl he met through Twitter and holding her in his apartment in Tokyo from May 27 to Monday, the Mainichi Shimbun reports (June 22).

 Police said Yokota is denying the charges, claiming that he “did in fact let the girl stay, but I didn’t know she was underage.”

 “The girl ran away from home, so I wanted to make her happy by letting her stay,” Yokota was quoted as telling police.

 Yokota invited the 16-year-old girl to his home after she tweeted him “I ran away from home but I’m broke.
 Let me stay with you,” according to police.

 Police believe Yokota did not attempt to restrict the teenage girl’s freedom during her stay.

 Nippon News Network reported that Yokota on Monday let in another 16-year-old girl from Osaka who had also run away from home, but she alerted police after she was creeped out upon noticing the Tokyo girl in his room.